 Championing Freshwater Resilience From The Start

-Throughout its history, as its first tagline Look to the Land for Your Lake’s Sake attests, the Maine Lakes Society has concentrated on strengthening the capacity of lake ecosystems to resist destabilizing threats.
-Formed as a non-profit, charitable membership organization named the Congress of Lake Associations in 1970, the Society has since then catalyzed and supported the state’s grassroots lake associations, provided science-based lake and watershed information to the public, to lake users, activists and government decision-makers, and advocated strenuously for science-based stewardship through wise land use.
+As its first tagline attests – Look to the Land for Your Lake’s Sake, the Maine Lakes Society has concentrated on strengthening the capacity of lake ecosystems to resist destabilizing threats.
+Formed as a non-profit, charitable membership organization named the Congress of Lake Associations in 1970, the Maine Lakes Society has since catalyzed and supported the state’s grassroots lake associations; provided science-based lake and watershed information to the public, lake users, activists and government decision-makers; and advocated strenuously for science-based stewardship through wise land use.

 Responding to Today’s Challenges Today